renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/installation/azure.md

 ```
 This script will run PR-Insight on every new merge request, with the `improve`, `review`, and `describe` commands.
 Note that you need to export the `azure_devops__pat` and `OPENAI_KEY` variables in the Azure DevOps pipeline settings (Pipelines -> Library -> + Variable group):

 ![PR-Insight Pro](https://khulnasoft.com/images/pr_insight/azure_devops_pipeline_secrets.png){width=468}

 Make sure to give pipeline permissions to the `pr_insight` variable group.

+> Note that Azure Pipelines lacks support for triggering workflows from PR comments.
+If you find a viable solution, please contribute it to our [issue tracker](https://github.com/KhulnaSoft/pr-insight/issues)

 ## Azure DevOps from CLI